vishal273007/cli-notes/git.md

 git config --list # verify details.

 # For the first time push, enter following:
-git config --global credential.helper store` - firt time only to store git credentials
+git config --global credential.helper store # run firt time only to store git credentials this above command.
-- Clone and then edit and push > Enter credentials once when pushing/pulling (after this, Git will remember them)
+Clone and then edit and push > Enter credentials once when pushing/pulling (after this, Git will remember them)

 # Now, when asked, enter the details like following: